mrnickel/mrnickel.github.io/md/the_one_true_code_value_-_why_maintainability_is_the_unsung_hero_of_programming.md

 ---
 date: 2024-11-03T08:51:50-05:00
 draft: false
-title: The One True Code Value: Why Maintainability is the Unsung Hero of Programming
+title: The One True Code Value - Why Maintainability is the Unsung Hero of Programming
 ---

 There are two kinds of programmers in this world: those who love writing brand-new code (fresh, shiny, and untouched by mortal hands), and those who have gazed into the horrifying abyss of code maintenance – and survived.
 You know where I stand.
 Give me maintainability any day.
 Because nothing says “programming value” quite like writing code you can still understand a year later.